-- In Death Note, after L and Light capture the Death Note in episode 24, Light suggests analyzing it.
+- After L and Light capture the Death Note in episode 24, Light suggests analyzing it.
 L replies that the Death Note is the kind of thing that can't be analyzed.
 He is later confirmed when they do try to analyze it and are unable to determine what it is made of.

-- Averted, however, when Light uses his brain as opposed to gizmos to analyze the Death Note and determines what it can or cannot do.
+- Light is, however, able to analyze the functions of the Death Note and determines what it can or cannot do.
 Ryuk wasn't even aware of some of these things.

 - In The Happening, the mass genocide of humans by plants is described by Elliot Moore as something that just "happened", rather than the unprecedented biological phenomena that it actually was.
 The film goes further than this as the lead character is a science teacher that "teaches" that nature can not be explained by science and that any explanation given by the scientific community is only a "theory".

 - Invoked in Primer, where residue on solid evidence is taken in for some formal analysis and they discover it's Aspergillus Ticor: basically, fungus that accumulates everywhere.
 The device they built a few days ago was caking with the stuff and they had just been wiping it off every five days or so, unaware that the amount they had wiped off up to this point would have required many years to accumulate to the level that it did.
 The scientist who identifies the fungus for them thinks this must be a bad joke.